List of Mad Men characters: Abigail Whitman

-Abigail Whitman is the stepmother of Dick Whitman and the mother of Adam Whitman.
+Abigail Whitman (Brynn Horrocks) is the stepmother of Dick Whitman and the mother of Adam Whitman.
 She was married to Archie Whitman and had recently miscarried when a midwife gave her Dick, the child of Archie and the prostitute Evangeline, to raise.
 However, Abigail resented Dick and regularly referred to him as a "whore's son."
-Don greatly hated Abigail in return; in Season 1's "5G", when Adam tells Don that Abigail has died, Don's response is, "Good."
+Don hated Abigail in return; in Season 1's "5G", when Adam tells Don that Abigail has died, Don's response is, "Good."

 After Archie died, Abigail lost the family farm during the Great Depression and she, pregnant with Adam, traveled with Dick to stay with her sister and her sister's husband, "Uncle Mack" in Pennsylvania.
 Uncle Mack ran a whorehouse and Abigail had to make herself sexually available to him.
 Abigail disliked staying at the whorehouse and told Dick to keep away from the women.
 In Season 6's "The Crash," Don recalls being sick as a teenager and Abigail claiming he had tuberculosis and ordering him to the basement.
-When Aimée takes pity on Don, she notes that Abigail doesn't know how to take care of anybody.
+When Aimée takes pity on Don, she notes that Abigail does not know how to take care of anybody.
 When Aimée is evicted and she reveals that she had taken Dick's virginity, Abigail beats Dick severely with a wooden spoon while berating him, calling him filthy.